 Period Workshop for Schoolgirls

-Our fun and exciting workshop prepares young schoolgirls to manage their periods and build the self-confidence they need to take control of their future and succeed!
+Our fun and engaging workshops prepare young schoolgirls to manage their periods with confidence and build the self-belief they need to take control of their future and succeed.

 What do the participants get?